-Afghanistan explosion: Blast kills 80 near diplomatic area
+Afghanistan explosion: Blast kills 90 near diplomatic area

 Earlier this month, another attack targeted foreign troops near the US Embassy in Kabul, killing eight people.
 ISIS claimed responsibility for that attack.

-The Pentagon is considering sending additional troops to the country, US military officials told the Senate Armed Services Committee this month.
+The Pentagon might send more troops to the country, US military officials told the Senate Armed Services Committee this month.

-The troops could consist of special forces personnel and more conventional soldiers, and would be part of the NATO-led mission to train, advise and assist the Afghan army in its fight against militants.
+The troops could consist of special forces personnel and other service members, and would be part of the NATO-led mission.

 There are about 8,400 US troops in Afghanistan -- the majority are involved in training and advising Afghan troops.
-About 2,000 US service members participate in a counterterrorism mission that targets terror groups such as al Qaeda and ISIS.
+About 2,000 US service members participate in counterterrorism missions.

-US troops have been in Afghanistan for nearly 16 years, where the government and coalition allies are battling several terror groups, including the Taliban and ISIS.

-Note: This story has been updated to correct the spelling of Fahim Hashimy's name.